 From v1.0 to v1.5, Aristotle answered one question: when AI makes a mistake, how do you make it remember and not repeat it?

-Aristotle: Teaching AI to Learn from Its Mistakes laid out the design philosophy.
-From Four Scars to One Suit of Armor: Harness Engineering in Aristotle’s Rewrite walked through the refactoring.
-Ralph Loop: AI Errors Aren’t Random.
-They Converge. explained the multi-round review process.
+Aristotle: Teaching AI to Reflect on Its Mistakes laid out the design philosophy.
+From Scars to Armor: Harness Engineering in Practice walked through the refactoring.
+AI Errors Converge, They Don’t Randomize: The Review Loop That Catches What You Miss explained the multi-round review process.

 All of this work shares a premise: the error has already happened.
-Post-mortem root cause analysis, generate rules, prevent the next occurrence.
+AI makes a mistake, you analyze the root cause, generate rules, and prevent the next occurrence.

 That chain depends on a hidden assumption: you will always get a “next time.”
 Reflection can be slow because the damage is done, and the goal is to stop it from recurring.